tbarlow12/tbarlow12.github.io/_posts/2018-8-31-bucket-list.md

 - [x] Work in an office/cubicle environment
 - [x] Work for a tech giant
 - [ ] Work for a startup with < 10 engineers
-- [ ] Work as a manager for a software development team
+- [ ] Work as a manager for a dev team
 - [ ] Write your favorite game in any language
 - [x] Write a mobile app specifically for one platform
 - [ ] Write a cross-platform mobile app